-➤ Do not puncture or crush the battery pack.
-Do not impact the battery pack or modify it in any way.
+Do not puncture or crush the battery pack.
+Do subject the battery pack to mechanical impacts or modify it in any way.
 Do not use the battery pack if it shows visible damage.
-Danger of fire or explosion which can cause death or serious injury.
+Otherwise, there is the risk of a fire or an explosion, which can cause death or serious injury.

-Protect the battery pack against heat (e.g., temperature >140 °F), fire and immersing into water.
-Danger of explosion.
+Protect the battery pack against heat (e.g., temperature > 140 °F), fire and immersing into water.
+Otherwise, there is the risk of an explosion.